Devdutt Pattanaik: Politics

-Pattanaik is wary of the influence of "white saviours" on liberals as well as religious radicals.
+Devdutt is wary of the influence of "white saviours" on liberals as well as religious radicals.
 He has been rather contemptuous of the hyper-nationalism of a section of American Hindus who are clueless about Indian realities.
 He also frowns on secularists and atheists who deny their own missionary zeal and mythic structure, and see themselves as "rational".

+Devdutt says, "Unlike fiction or history, mythology is a pluralistic truth with many interpretations, all of which needs to be respected."
+He further states, “For politicians, dates are important.
+For human beings and devotees, God is everywhere, every time.”

 Sexuality

-Pattanaik has been frank about the LGBTQ revolution in India.
+Devdutt has been frank about the LGBTQ revolution in India.
 Pattnaik realised that he was gay in 10th standard and came out to his parents when he was 30.
-After the 2018 decriminalization of homosexuality in India, Pattanaik came out as gay in a televised interview.
+After the 2018 decriminalization of homosexuality in India, Devdutt came out as gay in a televised interview.
 He has written about the presence, and at several instances, the celebration, of the queer within the Indian mythos.
 Elucidating that karmic faiths can be used to affirm the dignity of queer people, he speaks of how when one discovers love and appreciation for the world as it is, not the way one wants it to be, one develops wisdom.

 Reception

-In 2014, Pattanaik was listed in the top category of bestselling Indian authors.
+In 2014, Devdutt was listed in the top category of bestselling Indian authors.
 His book Devlok, based on the television programme of the same name, was one of the year's bestsellers in 2016.
-Forbes India had ranked Pattanaik among the 100 celebrities of India in 2016.
+Forbes India had ranked Devdutt among the 100 celebrities of India in 2016.

-Fiction author Ashwin Sanghi has said that Pattanaik attempts to "explain mythology in simple words".
-Psychologist Urmi Chanda-Vaz, who calls Pattanaik "India's most beloved mythology explicator", praised his book My Gita.
-Intellectual Shiv Visvanathan has praised Pattanaik by saying that he has made myth-reading "an open, playful, almost domestic game, like Chinese Checkers or Scrabble".
+Fiction author Ashwin Sanghi has said that Devdutt attempts to "explain mythology in simple words".
+Psychologist Urmi Chanda-Vaz, who calls Devdutt "India's most beloved mythology explicator", praised his book My Gita.
+Academic Shiv Visvanathan has praised Devdutt by saying that he has made myth-reading "an open, playful, almost domestic game, like Chinese Checkers or Scrabble".

 Neil Gaiman praised Devdutt Pattanaik for his 2016 book Olympus: An Indian Retelling of the Greek Myth.
 "I read a fantastic Indian writer recently where he told Greek myth but from an Indian perspective...
 He makes it so easy to understand but what is lovely is that he does from a very proud Indian connect."

-Pattanaik coined the phrase "Bharat Tyagi" to depict "a small group of PIOs, Queen Victoria’s frozen-in-time children, (who) imagine they must save India from Indians".